zacherydickson/HUBDesign/README.md

 Given a set of annotated genomes and a species tree creates a probe set which will allow unique capture of as many nodes in the tree as possible, attempting to balance the number of baits per genome.

+## License
+Use or reproduction of Materials on the HUBdesign website, in whole or in part, by any non-academic organization whether or not for non-commercial (including research) or commercial purposes is prohibited, except with written permission of McMaster University.
+Commercial uses of the Materials on the site are offered only pursuant to a written license and user fee.
+To obtain permission and begin the licensing process, please contact McMaster University:

+McMaster University
+c/o McMaster Industry Liaison Office
+305 – 175 Longwood Rd South
+Hamilton, Ontario L8P 0A1
+Attention: Copyright Advisor
+E: milodsk@mcmaster.ca

 ## Inputs
 * Annotated Genomes - PROKKA is a suggested annotation tool
 * A tree of the input genomes, this will be used to guide clustering